hardenedlinux/harbian-qa/survey.md

 2. Sum of basic-block weight fitness.( Syzkaller)
 3. Class code: lower error handle fitness.(VUzzer)
 4. Statistical calculation of testcase.( Syzkaller)

+Similar to VUzzer, we implement a customized syzkaller which support specifying the fuzz target and can be feasibly configure basic-block weight.
+Read this [document](syzkaller/cover_filter.md) for more information.

 * refer to the following survey